-In Fig. \ref{fig:eic-kinematics}, the accessible kinematic region for EIC ($E_e=10$ GeV, $E_N=100$ GeV), EicC ($E_e=3$ GeV, $E_N=15$ GeV) and Jlab-12 is shown between the solid lines, dashed lines and dotted lines, respectively.
+In Fig. \ref{fig:eic-kinematics}, the accessible kinematic region for EIC ($E_e=10$ GeV, $E_N=100$ GeV), EicC ($E_e=3$ GeV, $E_N=15$ GeV) and CLAS-12 is shown between the solid lines, dashed lines and below the dotted line, respectively.
 The upper and lower bounds are obtained for $0.01<y<0.95$.
 Within the coverage of these experiments, we select six regions in the $(x_B, Q^2)$ plane, as listed in Tab. \ref{tab:eic-kinematics} to study the nuclear modification of hadron spectra.
-In particular, for simulations in $e$+Pb collisions, we have avoided the region where $Q^2<Q_s^2(x_B, Q^2)$ denote as red shaded regions to ensure that $Q^2$ is the hardest scale in the problem.
+In particular, for simulations in $e$+Pb collisions, we have avoided the region where $Q^2<Q_s^2(x_B, Q^2)$ denoted as red shaded regions to ensure that $Q^2$ is the hardest scale in the problem.

-In Fig. \ref{fig:EIC-Dz-and-DpT2z}, we show the nuclear medication factor of charged hadron fragmentation functions $R_A(z_h)$ (left) and $R_A(p_T)$ (right, with $0.2<z_h<0.5$) for regions A, B, C, D, E. The magnitude of the suppression factor $R_A(z_h)$ at large $z_h$ is reduced as one increases $Q^2$ or decreasing $x_B$.
-This is because the parton energy in the nuclear rest frame $\nu$ increases for both cases, and this effect overwhelms the increase of $\hat{q}$ at large $Q^2$ and small $x_B$.
+In Fig. \ref{fig:EIC-Dz-and-DpT2z}, we show the nuclear medication factor of charged hadron fragmentation functions $R_A(z_h)$ (left) and $R_A(p_T)$ (right, with $0.2<z_h<0.5$) for regions A, B, C, D, E. The magnitude of the suppression factor $R_A(z_h)$ at large $z_h$ is reduced as one increases $Q^2$ or decreases $x_B$.
+This is because the parton energy in the nuclear rest frame $\nu$ increases for both cases and this effect overwhelms the increase of $\hat{q}$ at large $Q^2$ and small $x_B$.

-Shown in Fig.~\ref{fig:EIC-DpT2z} is the transverse momentum broadening as a function of hadron's momentum fraction $z_h$ in regions $d$, $A$, and $F$.
+Shown in Fig.~\ref{fig:EIC-DpT2z} is the transverse momentum broadening as a function of hadron energy fraction $z_h$ in regions $d$, $A$, and $F$.
 From the left panel to the right, the parton energy decreases, resulting in a smaller value of $\hat{q}$ and thus smaller momentum broadening.
-The LO formula works well in the cases where the energy loss effect is small -- events with large parton energy limit and hadrons away from the endpoint $z_h=1$.
-At lower parton energy or when $z_h$ approaches 1, energy loss transport the broadened parton towards lower $z_h$ and effectively flattens the $\Delta \langle p_T^2\rangle(z_h)$.
+The LO formula works well in cases where the energy loss effect is small -- events with a large parton energy limit and hadrons away from the endpoint $z_h=1$.
+At lower parton energy or when $z_h$ approaches unity, energy loss transports the broadened parton towards lower $z_h$ and effectively flattens the $\Delta \langle p_T^2\rangle(z_h)$.

 Finally, in Fig.~\ref{fig:EIC-DpT2xB}, we show the $p_T$-broadening of charged pions with $0.2<z_h<0.5$ as a function of $x_B$ for two different regions of $2<Q^2<6$ GeV$^2$.
-Bands with crossed and dotted hatches are predictions from eHIJING with the generalized higher-twist and higher-twist approaches, respectively.
+Bands with crossed and dotted hatches are predictions from eHIJING with the GHT and HT approaches, respectively.
 The leading-order estimation, neglecting energy loss, is